See also our articles on Cutting Out at Idle

 - Idle Cut-off Valve: Make sure the idle cut-off valve is properly seated, electrically connected and working.
 Test the valve by removing the wire, turning on the key, and touching the wire back to the connector on the valve.
 You should hear a distinct "clicking" sound; no "click" means "replace."

-- Accelerator Pump Faulty or Out of Adjustment: If the engine stumbles when you open the throttle, they problem could lie with the accelerator pump, or it could mean that either the main jet or the idle just is too small.
-Check to make sure that the pump delivery tube is pointed directly down the carburetor throat, and check to make sure that it discharges fuel when the throttle are is pulled down sharply.
+- Accelerator Pump Faulty or Out of Adjustment: If the engine stumbles when you open the throttle, the problem could lie with the accelerator pump, or it could mean that either the main jet or the idle just is too small.
+Check to make sure that the pump delivery tube (in the very top of the carburettor throat) is pointed directly down the carburetor throat (not splashing on anything on the way), and check to make sure that it discharges fuel when the throttle arm is pulled down sharply.
 If it doesn't, it is likely that the accelerator pump needs to be overhauled (i.e., diaphragm replaced).
 If the pump is discharging fuel down the carburetor throat, check the discharge volume (see our Accelerator Pump Adjustment Procedure).
 For the 34-PICT/3 carburetor, the squirt volume should be 1.45-1.75 mL.
 Adjust it per the procedure.
-If you are running an 009 distributor, adjusting the accelerator pump to full stroke helps to minimize the flat spot that is inherent to this distributor.
+If you are running an 009 distributor, adjusting the accelerator pump to full stroke helps to minimize the flat spot that is inherent to this distributor (using a vacuum distributor is a better fix though).

 - Clogged Fuel Filter: Most air-cooled VWs are fairly old, and there is a good possibility that the fuel tank may be rusty on the inside.
 This rust can clog the fuel filter(s) and contribute to the hesitation problem.
+The standard bug fuel tank (not the superbug) has a small gaize filter sitting inside the tank above the fuel outlet - remove the outlet and it comes out too.
 Some VW fuel pumps have a small fuel filter under a brass bolt head in the rear (rear is rear of car) side of the pump - near the fan belt.
 If your car has one of these pumps, check this filter too.
 (See our Fuel Filter Service Procedure.)

 Someone recommended that we remove and clean the gas tank.
 We have since done this, and our experience is documented at Fuel Tank Removal and Refurbishment.

 - Fuel: According to Rob Boardman, the hesitation problem is almost certainly a lean-burn thing.
 VWs like a fractionally rich mix -- they don't like lean burn conditions.
 A larger main jet in the carburetor will provide a richer mix and may help the problem.
-Also, Rob advises the use of a brand-name fuel with at least 91 octane (more aromatics and less methyl tertiary-butyl ether - MTBE - to achieve the higher octane.
-Only the 1200cc engines and the newest low-compression factory (Mex/Brazilian) engines are happy on 87 octane gasoline.
+Also, Rob advises the use of a brand-name fuel with at least 91 RON (87AKI in the USA) octane fuel, preferrably NOT containing ethanol.
+Only the 1200cc engines and the newest low-compression factory (Mex/Brazilian) engines are happy on 87 RON (84AKI) octane gasoline.

 Some more data points would be helpful, but the apparent lesson is that the cheap stuff is just that.
 The more expensive brand-name gas is higher quality and the Bug seems to like it a lot more.
 The VW seems to be sensitive to the quality of the gas.